PintaProject/Pinta/docs/final_polish.md

 That inspection found capture-state mismatches and visible control/layout differences; the older completion checklist below must not be read as a blanket native-parity sign-off.

+**9 September verification:** the complete automated matrix is green, including 291 unit tests, Chromium/Firefox/WebKit behavior, touch and dialog-layout sweeps, all 189 canonical screenshots, six performance budgets, and eight native C# effect fixtures.
+The [recorded evidence and exact counts](validation/README.md#verification-recorded-9-september) do not replace the pending physical device, fluent-language, or broader native-visual reviews.

 Pinta Online is a substantial, high-fidelity browser port, but it is not yet an identical replacement for desktop Pinta.